Homegear/Homegear-Doc/Homegear/source/communication_protocols.rst

 Binary RPC
 **********

 Homegear supports a Binary RPC protocol originally used by software systems from eQ-3.
 The Binary RPC protocol is the fastest of the protocols supported by Homegear.
-It is used by HomegearLib.NET, the OpenHAB binding, ioBroker and other systems.
+It is used by Homegear itself, HomegearLib.NET, the OpenHAB binding, ioBroker and other systems.
 Homegear uses an improved version of the Binary RPC protocol and features:

 * Call of all RPC methods and reception of all RPC events
 * TLS support